-Over our past few blog posts we at Professional Roofers believe we’ve talked you through 90% of what you need to know regarding hiring a quality roofer.
+Over our past few blog posts we at Professional Roofers believe we’ve talked you through 90% of what you need to know regarding hiring a quality roofer in Toronto.
 By now, you should be able to pick out a true professional roofing company and create a solid contract that ensures you receive the services you pay for; however, there is one final detail that we want to discuss with you before we close this topic.
 In hiring a roofing contractor, as well as for any business dealing, you need to know your rights.
 In the event that something doesn’t quite go as planned, or you find out that you have chosen the wrong roofing company, you need to know what you can and cannot do – what the government protects you from, and what it does not.

 First, and most importantly, we want to stress how important it is for you to read your roofing contract in its entirety and ensure you understand all the terms and conditions within it.
 If you would like, consider having your lawyer look over the agreement and details of the contract, including the fine print, with you.
 Ensure all the conditions are agreeable to you and fair.